qubvel-org/segmentation_models.pytorch/README.md

 model = smp.Unet('resnet34', classes=3, activation='softmax')
 ```

-As all models have pretrained weights, so you have to prepare your data the same way as during weights pretraining:
+All models have pretrained encoders, so you have to prepare your data the same way as during weights pretraining:
 ```python
 from segmentation_models_pytorch.encoders import get_preprocessing_fn